- What does this reading do and why might that be of interest or importance?

-Student Drop-in Hours: 1:00-3:00 MWF afternoons by appointment; otherwise, check my office door schedule for available times.
-You are encouraged to email me with question
+Student Drop-in Hours: After 1:00 p.m.
+Monday, Tuesday and Thursday and by appointment; otherwise, check my office door schedule for available times.
+Please feel free to email me with questions.
+Seriously.
+I mean it.

 Wait to buy one of the following:

-Unofficial course description: IIn this class we will read, discuss, and write about American literature and culture from the earliest explorers, colonizers and settlers until the Civil War, roughly 1492 to 1865.
-We’ll examine notions of Puritanism, the Reformation, Revolution, Romanticism and much more as we look at the role of literature in the shaping of our nation.
-In doing so, we’ll look at poetry, fiction both short and long, letters and essays to develop some understanding of America’s heritage.
+Unofficial course description: In this class we will read, discuss, and write about a bariety of literature and culture from various historical periods and movement while looking at what literature has to offer us in terms of better understanding and appreciating the human condition, whatever that might mean.
+In doing so, we’ll look at poetry, fiction both short and long, and drama to develop some understanding of humanity’s heritage.
 We will be exploring a variety of questions, including, but not limited to:

 - What is Literature?

-- Who are these writers of American Literature?
+- Who are these writers of Literature and why might that matter?

-- Why read (Early American) Literature?
+- Why read Literature?
 What is the point of all this?

 I hope to help you enjoy and understand literature, provide you will some tools for increased understanding of the literature you read (or at least an idea of where to find material that will help you increase your understanding), and help you to formulate and express your thoughts--written and spoken--concerning Literature and why it matters in the world at large.
 Keep in mind I am not some oracle of Literature.
 I prefer to explain what people do not understand and to provide background and context for what we will read and let you puzzle things out as much as possible.
 Don't expect me to lecture on and explain what writings "mean."
 I don't have all the answers to what we will read (assuming such answers exist).
 This does not mean that a piece of literature means whatever you want it to mean; interpretations need to be based on specific elements and their contexts within the text.
 However, I have considerable experience reading, studying, interpreting, and criticizing literature.
 This I will share with you.